 | Extraction-first tool | You already have payment rails, approval software, or ERP workflows in place, and mainly need better invoice capture, line-item extraction, and structured outputs. | Invoice capture quality, line-item extraction accuracy, handling of varied supplier formats, export flexibility, and how cleanly extracted data flows into your ERP or AP stack. | You need one system to manage onboarding, approvals, and payment execution end to end. |

 This matters because raw feature count is a weak buying lens.
 A broader suite can look stronger in an RFP and still be the wrong operating model for your team.
-If your real bottleneck is global payments, keep looking at global payments software for finance teams.
+If your real bottleneck is global payouts, stay in the global-suite path.
 If your workflow is mostly domestic and approval-led, compare AP platforms on workflow fit first.
 If the bottleneck is messy invoices and inconsistent data, an extraction-first tool may solve the core problem without forcing a full AP suite replacement.

 If you still need the global-suite path, shortlist that bucket directly: